 DB: Moreover, another fascinating aspect of your work has been to excavate into the Shaman, Schismatic, Necromancer or what you identify as a distinctive characteristic of “Religious Libertarians in Russia,” could you reflect and work us through this article concerning the link between the Raskol (Schism) in the 17th century, that you contend laid down the foundations for an array of sects, dissenters, and forms of Occult Libertarianism.

-NS: The Raskol or schism in the Russian Orthodox Church occurred after the reforms carried out in the latter half of the seventeenth century.
+The Raskol or schism in the Russian Orthodox Church occurred after the reforms carried out in the latter half of the seventeenth century.
 As a result, a portion of the population rejected the reforms and “went into a schism”.
-The struggle between schismatics or Old Believers and the government were really tough, Old Believers saw the ruling power as the kingdom of the Antichrist, so they believed that it is a sign of the forthcoming Apocalypse.
-They didn’t accept the reforms and fled abroad or to remote regions of the country or even committed mass self-immolations.
+The struggle between schismatics or Old Believers and the government was really tough.
+Old Believers saw the ruling power as the kingdom of the Antichrist, so they believed that it was a sign of the forthcoming Apocalypse.
+They didn’t accept the reforms and fled abroad or to remote regions of the country, or even committed mass self-immolations.
 The regime, in turn, persecuted the dissenters, saddling them with increased taxes, and even burning whole villages alive.

 Despite a more or less successful campaign of suppressing open protests, a big percent of the Russian population stayed ‘unmanifestly’ or secretly in the Old Belief.
-They imitated the official Orthodoxy on the surface or fled to the margins but many of them kept their societies, or obschines.
-Due to the fact Obschina or a specific peasant communal society was crucial for their way of life and many aspects of their daily lives, as well as their resources, they became collectivized.
-Moreover, adapting to the life in the hostile state, they even began to legalize their communities in a tricky way, in 1777, Ekaterina II put out a decree permitting peasants to enroll in the merchant classes.
-Old Believer communities saw it as an opportunity to gain economic independence and communal assets or obshchaks were invested in by business enterprises, nominally headed by a manager.
+They imitated the official Orthodoxy on the surface or fled to the margins, but many of them kept their societies, or obschines.
+Due to the fact that Obschina, or a specific peasant communal society, was crucial for their way of life and many aspects of their daily lives, as well as their resources, they became collectivized.
+Moreover, adapting to life in the hostile state, they even began to legalize their communities in a tricky way, in 1777, Ekaterina II put out a decree permitting peasants to enroll in the merchant classes.
+Old Believer communities saw it as an opportunity to gain economic independence, and communal assets, or obshchaks were invested in by business enterprises, nominally headed by a manager.
 The state considered this person to be the proprietor, but this was not the case.
 As a result, ‘Old Belief’ came to play a pivotal role in the formation of Russian capitalism, which bore unmistakable characteristics of socialism.
-Toward the middle of the nineteenth century, Raskol became a corporation, injecting into Russia, a form capitalism and ethical principles reflected in its own community.
+Toward the middle of the nineteenth century, Raskol became a corporation, injecting into Russia a form of capitalism and ethical principles that were reflected in its own community.

-The opening of the wide-spread religious dissent of common people in Russia inspired revolutionaries very much.
-The Narodnik (Populist) movement in the 1860-1870s made a bet on religious dissent and peasant communes.
+The wide-spread religious dissent of common people in Russia inspired revolutionaries very much.
+The Narodnik (Populist) movement in the 1860s and 1870s made a bet on religious dissent and peasant communes.
 The radical intelligentsia set out for the provinces to “rouse the masses” against Tsarism.
-In general, these attempts failed but they were very important predecessors of the Marxist struggle in Russia.
-Here, just to remind ourselves, Lenin’s elder brother was Narodnik, he was persecuted and it influenced young Lenin a lot.
-Moreover, narodniks’ ideology influenced Russian Marxism in general, Stalin paid a lot of attention to the ethnic and religious questions, and influenced this famous Bolsheviks’ tactic to always make ‘political’ and induce schisms in crucial moments.
+In general, these attempts failed, but they were very important predecessors of the Marxist struggle in Russia.
+Just to remind ourselves, Lenin’s elder brother was Narodnik; he was persecuted, and that influenced young Lenin a lot.
+Moreover, narodniks’ ideology influenced Russian Marxism in general; Stalin paid a lot of attention to ethnic and religious questions, and influenced the famous Bolshevik tactic to always make ‘political’ and induce schisms in crucial moments.

-I trace these multiple and interesting connections between political emancipation and religious marginality and bring in the figure of a ‘religious libertarian’.
-Such cases were not only in Russian history around the October Revolution, they are still widespread.
-Taking into account the phenomenon of what Charles Taylor calls the supernova effect, i.e the proliferation of new religious movements and hybrid forms of spirituality, the figure of religious libertarians are becoming even more and more important.
+I trace these multiple and interesting connections between political emancipation and religious marginality and bring in the figure of the ‘religious libertarian’.
+Such cases were not only in Russian history around the October Revolution; they are still widespread.
+Taking into account the phenomenon of what Charles Taylor calls the supernova effect, i.e the proliferation of new religious movements and hybrid forms of spirituality, the role of religious libertarians is becoming even more important.

-We are raised in a world where liberal, secular and progressive are indivisible, this fusion developed during the Enlightenment, as well as the opposition to this progressive combination against religion.
-Over the past 300 years, art and science have simplified many controversial phenomena, seeking to find the ‘secular’ aspects in them and proclaim it as progressive, discarding everything else.
-Yet, today we are witnessing an amazing transformation in libertarianism, where the progressive splits off from the secular.
+We are raised in a world where liberal, secular, and progressive are indivisible, this fusion developed during the Enlightenment, as did the opposition to this progressive combination against religion.
+Over the past 300 years, art and science have simplified many controversial phenomena, seeking to find the ‘secular’ aspects in them and proclaiming them as progressive, discarding everything else.
+Yet, today, we are witnessing an amazing transformation in libertarianism, where the progressive splits off from the secular.
 In the context of reassembling the field of political ideologies, the task seems to be reversed: now we look at the complex phenomena of the past and ‘discover’ in them the religious side in conjunction with emancipation and the concept of freedom.
 Thus, we understand that the union of the liberal and the secular was of a situational, history-specific nature, and so we give depth and ambiguity back to these historical phenomena.

-Here, I argue lies the actuality of the figure of religious libertarians, it can be applied not only to the past, but as a contemporary phenomenon as well.
-When I conceptualized this notion I realized that persons and cases with whom I worked with before, can be clearly recognized as religious libertarians, for example, Eurasianists or Nikolay Vetter – a magician from Yakutsk.
-For all of them their specific religiosity in which they are very creative and unique, this specific religiosity they embody is inseparable from individual or social emancipation.
+Here, I argue, lies the actuality of the figure of religious libertarians; it can be applied not only to the past, but as a contemporary phenomenon as well.
+When I conceptualized this notion, I realized that persons and cases with whom I have worked before can be clearly recognized as religious libertarians, for example, Eurasianists or Nikolay Vetter, a magician from Yakutsk.
+For all of them, their specific religiosity, in which they are very creative and unique, is inseparable from individual or social emancipation.

 DB:What are your current projects?

-In general, alchemy is a very constructivist and world-transforming attitude.
-The central point for alchemy is the close correlation between material transmutation and spiritual or intellectual transfiguration.
-It means that the alchemist can transform the world outside by working with the internal spiritual world and vice versa.
+In general, alchemy has a very constructivist and world-transforming attitude.
+The central point of alchemy is the close correlation between material transmutation and spiritual or intellectual transfiguration.
+It means that the alchemist can transform the world outside by working with the internal spiritual world, and vice versa.

 I also won the Frame curatorial fellowship and will be realizing it next year.
-My research Eurasian Alchemy understands alchemy as both the process and result of the transmutation of ideas, methods, concepts, practices and materials.
-Eurasia here is understood as a gigantic geopolitical, geoeconomic and geocultural ‘alchemical retort’ in which all these processes take place.
-Furthermore, the research looks into different geo-ideologies, Finno-Ugric cultures, hermetic philosophy and Ethno-Futurism.
-It is supposed that the research takes place in the form of an essay-exhibition which allows us to include all possible forms of practices and manifestations, namely art pieces, as well as non-artist manifestations, scientific and archive materials.
+My research Eurasian Alchemy understands alchemy as both the process and result of the transmutation of ideas, methods, concepts, practices, and materials.
+Eurasia is understood here as a gigantic geopolitical, geoeconomic, and geocultural ‘alchemical retort’ in which all these processes take place.
+Furthermore, the research looks into different geo-ideologies, Finno-Ugric cultures, hermetic philosophy, and Ethno-Futurism.
+It is supposed that the research takes place in the form of an essay-exhibition, which allows us to include all possible forms of practices and manifestations, namely art pieces, as well as non-artist manifestations, scientific materials, and archive materials.
 I hope that COVID will allow me to realize it in 2021.